Tarantula: Nervous system

 The eyes are located above the chelicerae on the forward part of the prosoma.
-They are small and usually set in two rows of four.
+They are small and are usually set in two rows of four.
 Most tarantulas are not able to see much more than light, darkness, and motion.
-Arboreal tarantulas generally have better vision compared with terrestrial tarantulas.
+Arboreal tarantulas generally have better vision compared to terrestrial tarantulas.

 Respiratory system

 All types of tarantulas have two sets of book lungs (breathing organs); the first pair is located in a cavity inside the lower front part of the abdomen near where the abdomen connects to the cephalothorax, and the second pair is slightly farther back on the abdomen.
 Air enters the cavity through a tiny slit on each side of and near the front of the abdomen.
 Each lung consists of 15 or more thin sheets of folded tissue arranged like the pages of a book.
 These sheets of tissue are supplied by blood vessels.
 As air enters each lung, oxygen is taken into the blood stream through the blood vessels in the lungs.
 Needed moisture may also be absorbed from humid air by these organs.